alexsniffintest/hg-rs-server/README.md

 ### How To

-1. Update the `image.tag` in the [helm/hg-rs-server/values.yaml] to the new version.
+1. Update the `image.tag` in the [helm/hg-rs-server/values.yaml](helm/hg-rs-server/values.yaml) to the new version.
-2. Deploy a new version of the server by creating a new git tag.
+2. Deploy a new version of the server by creating a new git tag/release.
 3. Go to TravisCI, a build should be triggered for the new tag.
 Verify the docker image is pushed successfully in the final step.
 4. Login to the server and start an update countdown (10 minutes is recommended so people can finish their games.)
 5. Go to our [ArgoCD](35.237.154.238) (Ask for credentials.)